rickcr/mybatis-spring-zk/README.md

 Sample application demonstrating integration of MyBatis 3.1, Spring 3.1, and ZK 6.5.0 (MVVM)

+See it running on the RedHat OpenShift cloud at http://mybatisspringzk-simbo1905.rhcloud.com/

 **To build:**<br/>
 Requires maven<br/>
 From project directory: mvn clean install